davidpettersson/palindrome/documentation/source/ad/index.rst

     to web requests.
 In this project, is is responsible for

 PostgreSQL
-    PostgreSQL is the backing store for Django.
+    PostgreSQL is used as the backing store for Django.
 It is a relational database engine which is common on the market.

 Design Considerations
 ^^^^^^^^^^^^^^^^^^^^^